-- information_flow a FlowDirection Enum indicating whether information flows from inlet-to-outlet or outlet-to-inlet - has_phase_equilibrium indicates whether equilibrium calculations will be required in state blocks - package_arguments dict-like object of arguments to be passed to state blocks as construction arguments add_total_component_balances (has_rate_reactions=False, has_equilibrium_reactions=False, has_phase_equilibrium=False, has_mass_transfer=False, custom_molar_term=None, custom_mass_term=None)
+- information_flow a FlowDirection Enum indicating whether information flows from inlet-to-outlet or outlet-to-inlet - has_phase_equilibrium indicates whether equilibrium calculations will be required in state blocks - package_arguments dict-like object of arguments to be passed to state blocks as construction arguments

-This method constructs a set of OD material balances indexed by time and component.
+This method constructs a set of 0D material balances indexed by time and component.

-- - whether default generation terms for rate (has_rate_reactions) reactions should be included in material balances - - whether generation terms should for (has_equilibrium_reactions) chemical equilibrium reactions should be included in material balances - - whether generation terms should for phase
+- - whether default generation terms for rate (has_rate_reactions) reactions should be included in material balances - - whether generation terms should for (has_equilibrium_reactions) chemical equilibrium reactions should be included in material balances - - whether generation terms should for phase (has_phase_equilibrium) equilibrium behaviour should be included in material balances - - whether generic mass transfer terms should be (has_mass_transfer) included in material balances

-(has_phase_equilibrium) equilibrium behaviour should be included in material balances - - whether generic mass transfer terms should be (has_mass_transfer) included in material balances - - a Pyomo Expression representing custom terms to (custom_mass_term) be included in material balances on a molar basis.
-Expression must be indexed by time, phase list and component list - - a Pyomo Expression representing custom terms to be included in material balances on a mass basis.
+- - a Pyomo Expression representing custom terms to (custom_mass_term) be included in material balances on a molar basis.
+Expression must be indexed by time, phase list and component list - - a Pyomo Expression representing custom terms to-be included in material balances on a mass basis.
 Expression must be indexed by time, phase list and component list